-RI Family Law Lawyer David Slepkow has represented clients in hundreds of Rhode Island child support claims and is an experience Rhode Island child support lawyer.
+RI Family Law Lawyer David Slepkow has represented clients in hundreds of Rhode Island child support claims.
+David Slepkow is an experience Rhode Island child support lawyer.
 RI child support is determined by a combination of case law and the RI child support guidelines.

 Is there a minimum amount?

-A father or mother who is under a support order in RI may seek greater than the minimum guidelines in Rhode island .
+A father or mother who is under a support order in RI may seek greater than the minimum guidelines.
 The child support guidelines are just minimums.
-Theoretically, The support Guidelines are intended to be the floor rather then the ceiling for child support in Providence Family Court.
-Rhode Island child support lawyers are well aware that in actuality, the minimum guidelines are used in the vast majority of RI Support claims .
+Theoretically, The support duidelines are intended to be the floor rather then the ceiling for child support in Providence Family Court.
+Rhode Island child support lawyers are well aware that the minimum guidelines are used in the vast majority of RI Support claims .

 May a Providence Family court Justice review other factors to determine a support order for children?